Melanie Verwoerd: Afrikaner reaction

 Verwoerd stated that she felt that Afrikaner culture was highly conformist with little room for dissent as she said: "As long as you stay in the laager [a defensive circle of wagons used by the Boers during their wars with the Zulu in the 19th century], you can face a few ways, you can be a little bit of step - they will bear with you...But then when you step out of the laager and actually do something which is not in line, then the laager closes and you are out of it.
 It's a well known thing with Afrikaners.
 It's been like that since the Boer War, with the people who sided with the English.
 Calling an Afrikaner a renegade is a vicious thing to say to someone".
 As such, her decision to campaign against apartheid made her into something of an outcast within the Afrikaner community.
 Verwoerd recalled in 2007: "It was a very difficult time.
 My grandparents were extremely upset by my joining the ANC because the area they lived in was very strongly peopled by the AWB [the extreme right-wing Afrikaner movement].
 But when the press leaked the fact that there was a Verwoerd in the ANC camp, all hell broke loose...I lost every single friend I had.
 I remember being spat on as I walked along the streets in Stellenbosch."

-With her husband, Verword had two children, Wilmé (born 1990) and Wian (born 1992).
-Both studied at Trinity College, Dublin, and went on to pursue postgraduate studies at The University of Cape Town, South Africa.
+With her husband, Verwoerd had two children.